 MANGO PUREE AND SLICED MANGO

-- In a two cup glass measuring cup or a wide mouth pint mason jar, combine the flesh of one mango, honey and 3 Tbsp of the coconut milk.
+- In a two cup glass measuring cup or a wide mouth pint mason jar, combine the flesh of one mango, honey and 3 tablespoon of the coconut milk.
 Using a stick blender, blend until mango is a smooth puree and sauce can be drizzled from a spoon.
-If needed, add an additional 1 Tbsp of coconut milk to thin the sauce.
+If needed, add an additional 1 tablespoon of coconut milk to thin the sauce.

 - Just before serving, drizzle the sauce over the top of the meringue, and arrange fanned out mango slices from the remaining mango on the top of the meringue.
 Add mint leaves to garnish.
 Slice and serve immediately.